- →Employed groomers earn $25K–$45K/year; independent operators earn $45K–$85K+

 - Salon groomer at $40/dog × 8 dogs = $320/day

-Experienced mobile groomers in high-cost-of-living areas — Los Angeles, New York, Miami, Seattle — regularly earn $80,000–$120,000 per year.
-The limiting factors are route optimization, van maintenance, and keeping the schedule full.
+- Mobile groomer at $110/dog × 5 dogs = $550/day Experienced mobile groomers in high-cost markets — Los Angeles, New York, Miami, Seattle — regularly earn $80,000–$120,000 per year.
+The limiting factors are route efficiency, van maintenance, and keeping the schedule full.

 Salon owners: the widest income range

-Owning your own grooming salon has the highest ceiling and the widest variance.
+Owning your own salon has the highest ceiling and the widest variance.
 A solo owner-operator running a tight shop can net $50,000–$90,000 after expenses.
-Add one or two employees and that range expands significantly — but so does the complexity.
+Add one or two employees and that range expands — but so does the complexity.

-The difference between salon owners who earn $45,000 and those who earn $120,000 usually isn't skill or location.
+The difference between salon owners earning $45,000 and those earning $120,000 usually isn't skill or location.
 It's systems.
-Specifically:

 No-show rate.
 At $75 per appointment, two no-shows per week costs $7,800 per year.
 Owners who enforce deposit policies and send automated reminders recover most of that.